 It was completely empty and it hid the beautiful curved wall under our staircase that was there to begin with.

-To give this corner even more character, I added a green glass knob to our pantry.
-I have been saving this door knob for a few years now until we found the perfect spot for it. 🙂 Some times it’s the littlest details that add so much character!
+I have been saving this door knob for a few years now until we found the perfect spot for it.

 The grey matches our new cararra marble countertops, cabinet hardware and stainless steel appliances beautifully.

 Jason and I love the color so much we want to repaint all the rooms in our farmhouse now, Ha!
-I even painted our powder room this color.

 I added a vintage chalk board next to our DIY cork board to help keep our family organized.